jaganiharshitha/Generative-AI-BeyondChats-/README.md

 ## 📄 Example Output

-See `output/kojied_persona.txt` for a sample persona generated from real Reddit activity.
+See `kojied_persona(output).txt` for a sample persona generated from real Reddit activity.
 This script only uses public data.
 Generated personas are fictional summaries based on behavioral patterns, not definitive character assessments.